tunedev/caliper/docs/source/connectors/fabric-config.md

     *The following further restrictions exist for this binding*<br>
     - *Detailed execution data for every transaction is not available.<br>*
     - *mutual TLS is not supported<br>*
-    - *peer and organization targeting is not supported so the options `targetPeers` and `targetOrganizations` in a request will throw an error.*
+    - *peer targeting is not supported so the option `targetPeers` in a request will throw an error.*

+The gateway peer that is selected to receive the transaction is based on the MSP of the identity used for the transaction.
+It will be the first peer listed in the network configuration of the MSP.

 ## Connection Profiles
 Connection Profiles are a Fabric standard that provides connectivity information for your Fabric network.
 In the past (Hyperledger Fabric 1.1) you needed to describe all your endpoints in a connection profile, ie all the orderers and all the peers in order to be able to connect a client application to the network.
 This is referred to as a `static` connection profile and when you use this connection profile with Caliper you should set the `discover` property to false.
 The problem with static connection profiles is that if a network topology changes (eg add/remove orderer, peer, organisation etc) then every client needs to have an updated connection profile.